guenchi/json/README.md

 > Except json-ref, they return a new json with specified modify and has no side effect to old one.

-***Portable***

-this library should easily port to any scheme implementation.

-there is some possible probleme:

-1. if aim implementation don't have procedure 1+, add `(define 1+ (lambda (x) (+ 1 x)))` to code.

-2. if aim implementation don't have syntax-case, rewrite json-ref, json-set, json-oper, json-push and json-drop using syntax-rules. it's simple like replace "syntax-case" with "syntax-rules" and remove #' in the code.

 ### Parse rules:

 ***string->json***